 It is also important to let the cooked pork rest for a few minutes before serving.
 This allows the juices to redistribute and the pork to become more tender and juicy.

-See also How to cook halibut in the air fryer
+See also How long to cook bone broth in instant pot

 Texture of Cooked Pork